MicrosoftDocs/Viva/Viva/glint/setup/360-test-launch.md

 When previewing a survey, confirm that:

 - Intro and instruction text appear as expected
-- Rating scales are as expected ( 1-5 or 1-7)
+- Rating scales are as expected (1-5 or 1-7)
 - Rating scale labels appear as expected
 - Comments are available for rated items
 - Rated items are marked as optional (recommended)
 - Open-ended items display as expected
 - Reporting guidance is available, if enabled
 - Feedback provider category displays names
-- Compentencies are mapped
+- Competencies are mapped

 ## Preview the 360 report